Submandibular Gland Cancer

 Appearance after surgery

 The surgeon performs the submandibular gland tumor surgery with an incision under the chin under aesthetic principles.
 However, in dark-skinned people, the surgical incision can heal with a distinct pattern.
-This situation is actually more related to the genetic characteristics of the person
+This situation is more related to the genetic characteristics of the person

 In terms of appearance, the patient does not feel the absence of the submandibular salivary gland removed with the tumor.
 Surgical removal of large tumors can create a dimple in the lower jaw area.
 However, with the increase of adipose tissue over time and also with gravity, the dimple under the chin may disappear.